Beanies

 Ribbed Knit Construction, Fit, and Wearability

 Packaging is part of wearability too.
 Bulk cartons can compress cuffs, which makes the product look less tidy on arrival.
-If the order is being kitted or shipped to an event site, ask whether the supplier can bag the pieces individually or pack them to preserve shape.
+If the order is being kitted or shipped to an event site, ask whether the supplier can polybag the pieces individually or pack them to preserve shape.
 For longer transit routes, it is reasonable to ask whether the package plan follows ISTA-style durability thinking.
+For direct-to-event shipments, a standard carton spec is often 24 to 36 pieces per master carton, with carton weights kept under about 15 kg to reduce handling damage.

 Decoration Options That Hold Up on the Show Floor